FrancescoPalumbo/Calendar-SwiftUI/README.md

 - single date selection;
 - single month selection.

+This results in the following:

 <img src="/CalendarSwiftUI/Images/Video.gif" width="200" height="400" />

 ## Requirement
 - iOS 13+ / macOS 10.15+
 - Xcode 11+
 - Swift 5+

+# Installation
+Integrate CalendarSwiftUI into your project by including the files in the "Calendar" group.

+# License
+CalendarSwiftUI is available under the MIT license.
+See the LICENSE file for more info.